JoeClos/hki-citybike/README.md

 ## CityBike Helsinki - Client Side
-### The app is built with React and use Neon database and Node.js as backend (repo [here]: (https://github.com/JoeClos/citybike-backend)
+### The app displays data from journeys made with city bikes in the Helsinki Capital area.
+### Tools and technologies used:
+   * React - client side;
+   * Neon - SQL and postgres for manipulating database;
+   * Node.js - (repo here: [Hki-server](https://github.com/JoeClos/citybike-backend))
+   * Express: a JS library for API